campoy/justforfunc/22-perf/post.md

 we are going to create a goroutine per pixel.
 This, for our 2048x2048 image, means we're going to create over four million goroutines.
 We say goroutines are cheap ... so let's seee if that's true!

-The function that creates a goroutine per pixel is called `createdPixel`:
+The function that creates a goroutine per pixel is called `createPixel`:

 [embedmd]:# (main.go /func createPixel/ /^}/)
 ```go